jjjutla/FibreTag/Funding.md

 **Response:**
 - success: True/False
 - nftID: Unique ID of the generated NFT
-- message:Success or error message indicating if the NFT minting was successful or not.
+- message: Success or error message indicating if the NFT minting was successful or not

 #### 5. GET /items/{itemID}/nftDetails:
 **Purpose:** Get details of the associated NFT digital twin for an item.